 There's the Pickup ability in Ruby and Sapphire.
 It gives a 10% chance of acquiring an item after each battle.
 This item can include a Nugget (which can be sold and turned around into 50 Poké Balls or a bunch of healing items), a Rare Candy (a free level-up), or either a PP Up or a Protein (both stat-boosting items which can be sold for almost as much as a Nugget if you don't want the stat boost).
 Only slightly less useful is its ability to acquire healing items much more powerful than available until around the halfway point of the game or the best Poké Ball carried in stores (with a much higher catch rate for Pokémon).
 And it is available on Zigzagoon, one of the game's Com Mons found in almost every grass patch and probably one of the first three Pokémon caught by every player.
 With a little luck or patience, a player can have an entire medicine cabinet at their disposal to go with a never-ending supply of Poké Balls before running into the first Gym Leader.

 In Diamond, Pearl and Platinum, there is Starly, a Com Mon at the start of the game, on the very first route.
-While it does struggle a little at the first Gym, from that point on, it is almost unstoppable, especially once it reaches its final form and learns Close Combat, a Fighting-type move (on a Flying type, and Fighting/Flying has excellent coverage) with 120 Base Power.
+While it does struggle a little at the first Gym, it learns Wing Attack, a 60 base power move, at level 9, a point where the standard for moves is 40 power.
+From that point on, it is almost unstoppable, especially once it reaches its final form and learns Close Combat, a Fighting-type move (on a Flying type, and Fighting/Flying has excellent coverage) with 120 Base Power.
 Staraptor also has a very high Attack stat, and outspeeds most of the Pokémon in the game as well.
 Throw in Intimidate after it gets to its second stage, and you have a Disc 1 Nuke which keeps nuking even in the Endgame.